Can we engage students by allowing them to become co-creators of collaborative digital experiences?

-Research showed that Amp was most often used by grades 3-7.
-We have the opportunity to introduce those young students to teamwork, research skills, and web tools.
-In addition to incorporating guardrails like "safe search", I worked to simplify the student toolset (it will have intentional expansion in future releases) and scaled back the unnecessary features that had populated Amp over the years.
-I’ll illustrate the changes in the next several images.
+Amp was most often used by grades 3-7.
+We introduced young students to teamwork, research skills, and web tools.
+I simplified the student toolset (it will have intentional expansion in future releases) and scaled back the unnecessary features that had populated Amp over the years.
+I’ll illustrate these "before and after" changes in the next several images.

-One of Amp's successful differentiators was the teacher controls, so I made sure to carry that into Workspace.
-The teacher has control over team selections, has a dashboard to view team progress, and can be assured that all student web searches are "safe search".
-There are additional teacher controls on our 2019 roadmap, including contributor attribution, so that a teacher has insight into which student added text or images to the Workspace.
+One of Amp's successful differentiators was the teacher controls, so I made sure to carry these into Workspace.
+I give the teacher control over team selections, and a dashboard to view team progress.
+There are additional teacher controls on our 2019 roadmap, including contributor attribution, so that a teacher has insight into which student did which actions in a team Workspace.

 Seamless Integration with our Software Suite

 Integration of Workspace with the rest of our software products was an area where cross-team design collaboration was essential.
-One of the biggest barriers to adoption of Amp was that it always orbited outside of the rest of our suite.
-Amp required a Google account, so schools using Microsoft were left out.
-Unlike Amp, Workspace is fully integrated into SMART Learning Suite Online, so that teachers can easily incorporate collaborative activities to their lessons without going to a different program.
+One significant barrier to the adoption of Amp was that it always orbited outside of the rest of our suite.
+Unlike Amp, Workspace is fully integrated into SMART Learning Suite, so that teachers can easily incorporate collaborative activities to their lessons without going to a different program.